 Depending on your website platform, your preferred social media may have integration advantages or disadvantages.
 It’s worth taking the time to understand how your social media will work in with the rest of your business.
 This is especially true if you’re looking to do ecommerce on social media.

-Social media has it’s own flavour – it’s cat-country, it’s gasoline-country, it’s fake-news ville.
-It’s many things and using it well means you understand the expectations that it’s audience bring.
+Social media is many things and using it well means you understand the expectations that its audience bring.
 Aligning this with your business in a meaningful way is an art form, and can mean increased prominence and sales.